dwildie/cromix-emu/README.md

 The default boot device is configured in the boot section of the config file which is in yaml format, https://yaml.org/spec/1.2.2.

-Whilst running the boot device can be changed and the emulation rebooted via the UI.
+Whilst running, the boot device can be changed and the emulation rebooted via the UI.

 #### Boot section
 ![Boot Image](emu-ui-boot.png)